kirillApanasiuk/CleanningManagement/README.md

 * ### Special priced orders:
   * prices of certain orders are being calculated the same way as fixed order types, with following differences:
-  * The price of all orders up to the total amount of 500MWh is about: 1.50 € / MWh
+  * The price of all orders up to the total amount of 500MWh is: 1.50 € / MWh
-  * Every 500th MWh ordered, a customer receives 3 percent discount.
+  * Every 500th MWh ordered at the special price, a customer receives 3 percent discount.
   * In total a customer can only receive a discount up to 27 %.

 ## Order states